 Roadway comfort is evaluated using level of traffic stress (LTS), which measures the stress experienced by people while walking or biking.
 LTS looks at the number of lanes, posted speed, average daily traffic, and existing biking or walking facilities to determine a score from 1 to 4.
-More than 90% of District One roads have an LTS of 4, which is only appropriate for users who are highly confident in interacting with high speeds and minimal separation from motor vehicle traffic, or 4% to 7% of the population.
+Bicycle LTS was calculated for all District One state roads (see appendix A for methodology).
+More than 90% of District One roads have a bicycle LTS of 4, which is only appropriate for users who are highly confident in interacting with high speeds and minimal separation from motor vehicle traffic, or 4% to 7% of the population.